Fathaah/Lowe-Path-Finding/README.md

 ## Known issues

 * The algorithm fails at certain conditions when the item is directly opposite to the hexagon in the case given.
 Selecting Soil first will demonstrate this issue.
+This is easily solved by letting the program explore more possible routes, this increases the time for finding the path.

 * There is small issues with the positioning of items making the route a bit chaotic.